mcandre/tigris/README.md

 * `-b <amount>` controls how many pixels to trim from the bottom border of each frame.

 See `euphrates -h` for more detail.

+Note that frame count `1` is useful for accelearting troubleshooting and other kinds of experiments.

 # DISCLAIMER